winstonjs/node-loggly/README.md

 ```

 ## Run Tests
 All of the node-loggly tests are written in [vows][8], and cover all of the use cases described above.
-You will need to add your Loggly username, password, subdomain, and a test input to test/data/test-config.json before running tests:
+You will need to add your Loggly username, password, subdomain, and a two test inputs to test/data/test-config.json before running tests.
+When configuring the test inputs on loggly, the first test input should be named 'test' using the HTTP service.
+The second input should be name 'test_json' using the HTTP service with the JSON logging option enabled:

 ``` js
   {